Tanta: History

-In 1813, Muhammad Ali Pasha reorganized the Nile Delta, returning Tanta to Gharbia province, which at that time comprised two-thirds of the Delta’s land.
-Tanta became the capital of a district including 12 villages.
-It officially replaced Mahalla as the capital of Gharbia Governorate in 1836 and also served as the capital of the province of Rawdat al-Bahrayn during various periods between 1856 and 1874.
-This province covered most of the Delta except for Damietta.
-Tanta flourished during the 19th century cotton export boom, becoming a regional industrial and commercial center.
-The city attracted migrants from across Egypt and abroad, including Levantines, Jews, British, Italians, and French.
+In 1813, Muhammad Ali Pasha reorganized the Nile Delta, restoring Tanta to Gharbia province, which then comprised two‑thirds of the Delta’s land.
+Tanta became the capital of a district that included 12 villages.
+It officially replaced Mahalla as the capital of Gharbia Governorate in 1836 and, between 1856 and 1874, served at intervals as the capital of the province of Rawdat al‑Bahrayn, which encompassed much of the Delta except Damietta.

+Tanta flourished during the 19th‑century cotton export boom, becoming a regional industrial and commercial center and attracting migrants from across Egypt and abroad, including Levantines, Jews, British, Italians, and French.